Bank Negara Indonesia: Bank Negara Indonesia 1946

+Former Bank Negara Indonesia 1946 logo used from 1946 to 1988.

 After a merger period with several other commercial banks, the function and individuality of the Bank were restored in 1968.
 The status was resumed to that of a state-run commercial bank.
 The official name was changed to 'Bank Negara Indonesia 1946'.

 Bank Negara Indonesia 1946 conducted an operational restructuring program, by formulating the 'Performance Improvement Program' to facilitate a more dynamic role in facing the continuously changing environment.
 The program covered various aspects, including the improvement of the Corporate Vision and Mission, the refinement of strategic plans, as well as the development of technology and human resources.